sillsdev/EthnoLib/components/language-chooser/common/find-language/README.md

 The [createTag](./languageTagUtils.ts) function in this package will return the shortest (and thus preferred) tag for a given language/script/region/dialect combination.
 For example, given language code "emm" (Mamulique), script code "Latn" (Latin) and region code "MX" (Mexico), `createTag` will return "emm" because it is the preferred equivalent tag for emm-Latn-MX.

-[langtags.txt](https://github.com/silnrsi/langtags/blob/master/doc/tagging.md#langtagstxt) lists equivalent language tags. langtagProcessing.ts reformats it into [shortestTagLookups.json](language-data/shortestTagLookups.json) which we use for mapping language tags to their shortest equivalent.
+[langtags.txt](https://github.com/silnrsi/langtags/blob/master/doc/tagging.md#langtagstxt) lists equivalent language tags. langtagProcessing.ts reformats it into [equivalentTags.json](language-data/equivalentTags.json) which we use for mapping language tags to their shortest and maximal equivalents.

 ### Unit tests